Veterinary Dentistry & Dental Surgery

-The vets at Veterinary Medical and Surgical Group (VMSG) provide preventive and restorative pet dental health care and surgery for cats and dogs.
+Dentistry services are delivered at our location by Veterinary Dental Specialties.
+VDS provides preventive and restorative pet dental health care and surgery for cats and dogs.

 Routine dental care is a critical component of cats' and dogs' oral and overall health, but most of pets don't get the oral hygiene care they need to keep their teeth and gums healthy.